 Professional / Community Development

-John was invited to participate and grade briefs for the 2016 “Judge John R. Brown Admiralty Moot Court Competition,” sponsored by the University of Texas School of Law.
+Since 2015, John has been a judge tasked with grading briefs submitted by law students in the “Judge John R. Brown Admiralty Moot Court Competition,” sponsored by the University of Texas School of Law.
 This is the second year he has participated in this interscholastic appellate advocacy competition.

 John is a long-standing participant and judge of the Mississippi State Bar’s High School Mock Trial Competition for the Coast Regional Rounds in Gulfport, MS.